nabilfreeman/i-love-you/README.md

 Then, at the bottom of `./site/index.html` adjust the port number & remove/modify the Google Analytics snippet.

+Do the same thing at the bottom of `./site/main.js`.

 ...
 Then direct your web server at the `./site` directory and have fun!

 NB: The front end is not served through the corresponding nodejs application in this repo.